rachsmithcodes/rachsmith.com/src/content/notes/surrender.md

 ---
 title: Surrender
 slug: surrender
-added: 2023-05-22 06:42
+added: 2023-05-21T20:42:00.000Z
-updated: 2023-05-22 06:42
+updated: 2023-05-21T20:42:00.000Z
-tags: [productivity, wellbeing]
+excerpt: >-
-excerpt: "Regular readers of my notes might have picked up that I have a little bit of trouble being okay with wasting time"
+  Regular readers of my notes might have picked up that I have a little bit of trouble being okay with wasting time
 publish: true
+tags:
+  - productivity
+  - wellbeing
 ---

 Regular readers of my notes might have noticed that I have a little trouble being okay with *wasting time*.
 Ever since having kids, my time anxiety has driven me to look at every week as a puzzle to be solved.
 What is the most optimal way to cram all the pieces in?